avijitghosh700/recipe-finder/README.md

 Firebase is used for authentication.

-# Please note that the RapidAPI used to fetch the recipes is limited to 500 requests per month total.
+### Please note that the RapidAPI used to fetch the recipes is limited to 500 requests per month in total.

 ____________________________________________